Updated: Dec 29, 2021

-After the opening track, “Bulletproof,” the 21 year old was visibly moved by the support of the crowd saying, “You have no idea how much this means to me.”
-The very first shoutout of the night was to his mother, who was front row singing along, I also thing she took a video of the entire gig.
+After the opening track, “Bulletproof,” the 21-year-old was visibly moved by the support of the crowd saying, “You have no idea how much this means to me.”
+The very first shoutout of the night was to his mother, who was front row singing along, I also thing she video recorded the entire gig.

 JyellowL has the lyrics and flow to do them justice.
 Every word has passion behind it; you can tell that every lyric has been thought through and perfectly crafted.
-Fast bars are contrasted with slow, emotional shit.
+Rapid fast bars are contrasted with slow, emotional shit.
 He breaks rhythm and effortlessly runs over syncopated lines onto the next one.
-J has a truly unique sound and flow and in his relatively short career has been able to establish and master this sound.
+J has a truly unique flow and in his relatively short career has been able to establish and master his sound.

 JyellowL was joined by an all-star band: Chris Kabs (keyboards, DJ), Sam Oye (drums) Steven McCann (guitar), Conor King (bass).The attention to detail musically was apparent on every song.
 It was an attest to the magic that occurs when five of Dublin’s best musicians are on stage together, in Whelan's, in front of a near-sold-out crowd.
 It’s shivers bro.

 It was inspiring to see the support that J has built around him, from fans to family to his band, to producer Chris Kabs keeping things tight on stage, to hype man Dennis.
 He is joined for two songs by Tolu Makay, who’s effortless vocals compliment the songs and contrast with J’s quick bars.